Nonhuman Primate New Model Development Working Group

 Macaque Genotype and Phenotype Database

-Macaque Genotype and Phenotype Database (https://mgap.ohsu.edu/) is an NIH-supported resource with genomic and phenotypic data generated from rhesus macaques located at the National Primate Research Centers.
-This new resource currently includes more than 40 million rhesus macaque variants, with an associated broad array of variant annotations including predicted pathogenicity, allele conservation across species, identity with reported human ClinVar variants, allele frequency and link to animal-specific genotype data.
+Macaque Genotype and Phenotype Database (https://mgap.ohsu.edu/) is an NIH -supported resource with genomic and phenotypic data generated from rhesus macaques located at the National Primate Research Centers.
+This new resource currently includes more than 50 million rhesus macaque variants, with an associated broad array of variant annotations including predicted effects on protein function, allele conservation across species, identity with reported human ClinVar variants, allele frequency and links to animal-specific genotype data.
 Predicted traits associated with the macaque variants are accessible through direct linkage to the Online Mendelian Inheritance in Man (https://omim.org/), an online catalog of human genes and inherited disorders.